Aga Khan Palace, Pune, Maharashtra

 Isha Gupta

-2 weeks agoI would recommend everyone who has a inclination towards History and Gandhiji, this is a must visit place.
+2 months agoI would recommend everyone who has a inclination towards History and Gandhiji, this is a must visit place.
 The palace holds a historical significance.
 You can buy tickets there only, either by cash or scanning the QR of ASI.
 It costs 20rs per head.
 There is a good open area and parks.
 Peole also come for picnic and photos.
 Place looks beautiful and photogenic.
 If in Pune and want to explore more, one should definitely visit.

 Akshay Gujar

-2 weeks agoAga Khan Palace is truly one of the cleanest and most well-maintained heritage sites in Pune.
+2 months agoAga Khan Palace is truly one of the cleanest and most well-maintained heritage sites in Pune.
 The moment you enter, you feel a sense of peace and calm that’s hard to find in the city.
 For photographers, it’s a lovely place—perfect for capturing vintage architecture, open spaces, and timeless details.
 The palace beautifully preserves history exactly as it was, helping you connect deeply with the past.
 Visiting here is a really great experience and definitely deserves a high rating.